 I would really recommend Hank's book, Christianity in Crisis.
 It is very well documented.
 He also has tapes of these false teachers speaking their untruths.
 They can be obtained through Christian Research Institute.

-Some use the following verse to claim that Jesus descended into hell after he died:
+Some false teachers use the following verse to claim that Jesus descended into hell after he died:

-A lot of people translate "in the heart of the earth" to mean "hell."
+A lot of false teachers translate "in the heart of the earth" to mean "hell."
 But is that what it really means?

-In the Greek the word "heart" is *Kardia* #2588 and when speaking of the body it means heart, "for the life of the flesh is in the blood," (Leviticus 17:11) so the heart is the seat of physical life.
+In the Greek the word "heart" is *Kardia*, Strongs #2588, and when speaking of the body it means heart, "for the life of the flesh is in the blood," (Leviticus 17:11) so the heart is the seat of physical life.
 However, according to Thayer's Greek-English Lexicon, when speaking of the earth, this word means "the seat and center of all physical and spiritual life."

 Does any spiritual life originate in HELL?
 No!

-Some refer to the following verse to also mean Jesus descended into hell:
+Some False Teachers refer to the following verse to also mean Jesus descended into hell:

-And if one is thinking that the "heart of the earth" means means Hell, then the next logical conclusion is that must be where Jesus descended to.
+If one is thinking that the "heart of the earth" means means "Hell", then the next logical conclusion is that must be where Jesus descended to.